disha91100/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

             TO 'C:\LabFiles\Monitorandoptimize\AdventureWorks2017_log.ldf';
     ```

-1. You should see a successful message after the restore is complete.
+1. Under the Messages tab, you should see a message indicating that the database was restored successfully.

    ![Picture 03](../images/upd-dp-300-module-07-lab-05.png)

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-- Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
 - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-- If you need any assistance, please contact us at labs-support@spektrasystems.com.
+- If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ### Task 2 - Generate actual execution plan